Generic Name: gemifloxacin (jem-i-FLOX-a-sin)

 Gemifloxacin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you take gemifloxacin.

-Serious side effects can occur during treatment with gemifloxacin.
-Sometimes serious side effects can occur without warning.
-However, possible warning signs are including black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills, decreased urination, diarrhea, fever, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, and/or lower legs, unusual bleeding or bruising, or unusual weight gain.
+Serious side effects can occur during treatment with gemifloxacin and can occur without warning.
+Possible warning signs include: black, tarry stools, blistering, peeling, or loosening of the skin, bloody or cloudy urine, chills, decreased urination, diarrhea, fever, joint or muscle pain, red skin lesions, often with a purple center, sores, ulcers, or white spots in the mouth or on the lips, severe stomach pain, skin rash, swelling of the face, fingers, feet, or lower legs, unusual bleeding or bruising, or unusual weight gain.
 Check with your doctor immediately if you notice any of these warning signs.

 Gemifloxacin may cause serious liver problems, including hepatitis.
 Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, stomach pain, or yellow eyes or skin while you are using gemifloxacin.